 Of course, when it comes to project requests, money is a real-world concern.
 You need to know how much you can invest in the completion of this project before you commit a single resource.

 When filling out the intake form, requesters should indicate their budgetary constraints right away — or, at the very least, a range that the project needs to fall within.

-Best field type to use: dropdown
+Best field type to use: Dropdown

 6. What’s the ideal deadline for project completion?

 Chances are, your team isn’t dealing with just one project at a time.
 You’re constantly handling a barrage of requests from various departments or clients.
-And, in order to effectively prioritize those, you need to know when each project needs to be finished.
+And, to effectively prioritize those, you need to know when each project needs to be finished.

 Requesters should indicate their desired completion date for the project when submitting the initial request.
 It’s smart to explain that their desired date isn’t a guarantee — it’s dependent on how much work is already on your plate.

 Additionally, include a caveat directly on your form about how much notice you require to complete a typical project (so you aren’t getting a bunch of last-minute requests).

 Other potential questions your work intake form can ask...